-From left, Navy Capt.
+From left: Navy Capt.
 Cynthia Judy, Belvoir Hospital director; Maj.
-Gen. Omar J. Jones IV, commanding general of Joint Forces Headquarters-National Capital Region; Nicole Leth, Armed Forces Wellness Center director; and Col. Josh SeGraves, Belvoir Garrison commander, cut a ribbon, opening the Armed Forces Wellness Center on Fort Belvoir.
+Gen. Omar J. Jones IV, commanding general of Joint Forces Headquarters-National Capital Region; Nicole Leth, Armed Forces Wellness Center director; cut a ribbon, opening the Armed Forces Wellness Center on Fort Belvoir.
 The Belvoir center is the 35th Wellness Center and is in Bldg.
 1155, at 5981 13th St.

 By Margaret Steele, Fort Belvoir Public Affairs